 - Select any entities that you wish to enable (you do not have to enable any, and you can always enable them later in the dataset settings page)

 - Set the sentiment and language(s) of the dataset

 - Enable or disable sentiment analysis - with sentiment analysis enabled every label in the taxonomy has an associated positive or negative sentiment, to understand why you would or wouldn't enable it, see here

 - Confirm the model family, i.e. language(s) - if you're selecting a multilingual model, see here for more detail on these and important considerations

 Lastly, click 'Create Dataset'.

 - You can add up to 20 individual sources to a dataset in the GUI

-- Sources can sit in a different organisation to a dataset.
-As long as users have the appropriate permissions in each organisation, they will be able to see the verbatims and label as usual
+- Sources can sit in a different project to a dataset.
+As long as users have the appropriate permissions in each project, they will be able to see the verbatims and label as usual

 - If there are multiple sources in a dataset, they should share a similar intended purpose for your analysis